• Skip to primary navigation

 • 2 ounces shredded Parmesan cheese

-• ½ bunch kale, blanched, drained (with as much liquid squeezed out) and chopped
+• 1 bunch dino kale leaves (stems removed), blanched, drained (with as much liquid squeezed out) and chopped

 ground turkey filling